Glazed Lemon Doughnuts

 angled shot of lemon doughnuts in antique cake pan with parchment paper.
 Cheesecloth, white flowers, and lemon halves around on marble surface.

 These glazed lemon doughnuts are based on our classic vanilla doughnuts recipe, but with added lemon zest to give them just a little bit of flavor.
-Then, dipped in the simplest lemon glaze (literally just powdered sugar and lemon juice!), which is where most of the flavor comes from.
+Then, dipped in the simplest lemon glaze (just powdered sugar and lemon juice!), which is where most of the flavor comes from.

 • Easier to make than you might think!